jgelbard/acceleron/README.md

 sh test1.sh or simply ./test1.sh

 The output should be either "passed" or "failed"
+Note: "passed" means that all 3 tests have passed!

 you can also use a similar script, included: sh test2.sh or simply ./test2.sh

 The output should be either "passed" or "failed"
+Note: "passed" means that all 3 tests have passed!

 PLEASE NOTE: The jmeter scripts run only once, with a single thread!